-These are the show notes for this episode. for the full story, listen to the episode on your iPhone or Android.
+These are the show notes for this episode.
+For the full story, listen to the episode on your iPhone or Android

-We detail some of the key people in the Malaya Campaign:
+This episode examines some of the key people in the Malaya Campaign:

-- LT Gen Percival
+- LTGEN Percival

 - AVM Pulford

-- LT Gen Heath
+- LTGEN Heath

-- MAJ Gen Gordon Heath
+- MAJ Gen Gordon Bennett

-- LT Gen Yamashita
+- LTGEN Yamashita

 - Armoured warfare – who had the advantage with tanks?

 - In late 1941 the war is going quite badly for the Allies, the Germans are at the gates of Moscow.
-How did this strategic situation impact Allied thinking and actions.
+How did this strategic situation impact Allied thinking and actions?

 - The Royal Navy sent Prince of Wales and Repulse to defend Singapore and Malaya.
 After Japanese landings, Force Z moves out to defeat the Japanese only to be sunk.
 Churchill describes it as the greatest naval disaster ever in the history of the Royal Navy.